 Transaction Amount: The total amount of the transaction charged to the customer.

-Customer / Cardholder Information
+Customer or Cardholder Information

 Essential customer and card data used to pay, including: